CGI-FR/PIMO/README.md

         max: 32
 ```

-This exemple will mask the `age` field of the input jsonlines with a random number between `min` and `max` included.
+This example will mask the `age` field of the input jsonlines with a random number between `min` and `max` included.

 [Return to list of masks](#possible-masks)